Sustainable Transportation Options and Incentives

 - Complete this permit refund form to register for the refund

 - Bring your 10 carpool slips to the Security Office (located under the bridge on Loma Alta) by the end of the 9th week of the semester.
 The refund will be credited to your student identification card at the amount you purchased your semester permit for.
 Daily permits purchased at machines are not applicable to the refund offer.
-We can accept them up to the tenth week of the semester.

 - Questions?
 Email Commute@sbcc.edu